OS4mainHUB/MakePizza/README.md

 # MakePizza
 > *This isn't the final product.
 The design is not fully ready yet.
-I will add and update it*
+I will add and update it.*
 > *Thanks to one IT company for the design!*
 # Technologies used
 - Programming language: Kotlin